usgs/hydra-web-display/README.md

 ---------------------------

 ## Getting Started
-- run `npm install` to install application development dependencies
+- Install application development dependencies
+  - Run `npm install`
+- Configure the application
+  - Run `src/lib/pre-install`
-- configure the application
+- Start the application
-- run `grunt` from the install directory
+  - Run `grunt`

 ## Configuration
-- run `src/lib/pre-install` to setup config.ini
-- configuration options are defined in `src/lib/configure.inc.php`
 - `MOUNT_PATH` is the base url for the application
+- `SERVICE_URL` is the base url for the web service

 ## CSS
 - SCSS files (`*.scss`, `!_*.scss`) in the `src/htdocs/css` directory are compiled.
 - Path is configured in `gruntconfig/config.js`:
 ```
 cssPath: [